 For dessert, mouth-watering snacks and sweets are on display at many food stalls here.
 Try Lemper, a sticky rice snack with chicken filling, or Jenang, a chewy confection made from palm sugar.
 Eat to heart’s content, and forget calorie intake for the day.

 Beringharjo Market Antique Section

 Travel back in time by going to the antique section of the market.
 This is where many peculiar items from old times ready for buyers to discover.
 Browse through large collections of old records from the ’50s and ’60s.
 The collection varies from Indonesian music to international music.
 There’s a choice for everyone.

 Another artifact to shop here is the old currencies.
 There are coins from the Dutch colonial era and hundreds of years old Chinese coins.
 Check out various old Indonesian bills and coins, the vendor’s collection could be more comprehensive than a museum’s.

 The price varies from tens of thousands to hundreds of thousands of rupiah, depending on the item’s rarity.
 Another man’s junk could be one’s treasure.
 The antique section of Beringharjo also offers secondhand items in search of new owners.

 Even if visitors not buying, it’s still fun to look around old paintings, table lamps, kitchenware, trophies, and plenty of home knick-knacks.
 These items have had their own history, ask the seller for the most interesting ones and the story behind each of them.

 Beringharjo Market Opening Hours

 Since April 2018, the market has extended its opening hours to 9 PM.
 Beringharjo Market opens daily, with stalls and shops start opening at 8.30 AM.
-It’s best to go during weekdays to avoid crowds.
+It’s best to go on weekdays to avoid crowds.
 And while being there for shopping or just looking around.
 Be sure to watch out for the safety of personal belongings.

 |Beringharjo Market Opening Hours|

 |Every day||08:30 – 21:00|

 The information center is available at the market’s main gate.
 Public toilets are available in several spots inside the building.
 Other facilities include ATMs, food courts, security officers.
 The market map and information board are there too.